Michael-Yongshi/WAM-Desktop/README.md

 #### Notice
 For Missile and Blackpowder weapons an additional strength modifier is created named 'Impact', in order to seperate the strength skill of melee and ranged attacks.

+## Release Notes
+Hotfix for release 1.00
+- fixed some item crashes and descriptions
+- changed blackpowder weapons from strength to impact

 ## Roadmap
 - Add more warbands from broheim.net/warbands
 - test if mutations work correctly